 1. Inclement Weather

-Anytime there are severe weather events such as snowstorms, hail, severe winds, dust storms or heavy rain, a truck driver’s safety would be in jeopardy if they were to follow through on your load.
+Anytime there are severe weather events such as snowstorms, hail, severe winds, dust storms and/or heavy rain, a truck driver’s safety would be in jeopardy if they were to follow through on your load.
 In these situations, your freight may end up on the back burner in the interest of keeping these individuals safe.

 The unpredictable nature of these events and the high level of disruption they cause make them hard to plan for and difficult to manage when they occur.
 As such, abnormal climatic events, although unfortunate, must be handled appropriately.